jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) section DN 4 to an attributed CFC loss.
 Relationship with section IQ 3
 (3) Any excess not able to be deducted because of subsection (1) or (1B) is a FIF net loss able to be used under section IQ 3 (Ring-fencing cap on FIF net losses).

+### DN 8B Ring-fencing cap on deduction: revenue account method
+When this section applies
+(1) This section applies when a person has an amount of FIF loss under section EX 56B(3)﻿(b) (Revenue account method) for an income year.
+Amount of deduction
+(2) The amount of deduction the person is allowed in the income year for the FIF loss is limited to the amount of FIF income of the person under section EX 56B in the income year.
+Relationship with section EX 59B
+(3) Any excess FIF loss not able to be deducted because of subsection (2) is a RAM net loss able to be carried forward and used under section EX 59B (Ring-fencing RAM net losses).

 ### DN 9 Treatment of certain costs incurred in acquiring FIF interests
 No deduction